 Basically, any situation in which lack of systemic perfusion is causing end organ damage.

 The treatment of all tachyarrhythmias is the same when the patient is unstable.

 Unstable tachyarrhythmias are life threatening events

 and you have to assume that the patient is in danger of cardiac arrest.

-So we're gonna do the same thing for all of these patients.
+So, we're gonna do the same thing for all of these patients.

 We're gonna give them all oxygen.
 We're gonna monitor them.

 We're gonna establish IV access and do frequent blood pressure checks.

 We're gonna address our ABC's.
-So we're gonna manage the airway if we need to.
+So we're gonna manage the airway, if we need to.